 The data structure used to represent polynomials will have a direct impact on the efficiency of the division algorithm.
-The data structure used by the Axiom computer algebra system (11) for Gröbner basis computations is the SDMP (Sparse Distributed Multivariate Polynomial) data structure.
+The data structure used by the Axiom system (7) for Gröbner basis computations is the SDMP (Sparse Distributed Multivariate Polynomial) data structure.
 This is a linked list of terms where each term is a pair (c, e), where c is a (pointer to) a coefficient and e is a pointer to the exponent vector, which is an array of machine integers.
 Using $\langle a, b, c, ... \rangle$ to denote an array, [a, b, c, ...] to denote a linked list, and (c, e) to denote a pair of pointers, the polynomial above would be represented as

-$$[(6, \langle 2, 3, 1 \rangle), (-7, \langle 3, 1, 1 \rangle), (8, \langle 0, 2, 3 \rangle), (-9, \langle 4, 0, 0 \rangle)].$$
+$$[(6,\langle 2,3,1\rangle),(-7,\langle 3,1,1\rangle),(8,\langle 0,2,3\rangle),(-9,\langle 4,0,0\rangle)].$$

-We now state the division algorithm.
-Our purpose is to understand where the SDMP data structure and the division algorithm are inefficient.
+Recall the division algorithm.
 Following the notation of Cox, Little, and O'Shea (3), we let LT(f), LM(f), and LC(f) denote the leading term, the leading monomial, and the leading coefficient of a polynomial f, respectively.
-These depend on the term ordering and satisfy LT(f) = LC(f)LM(f).
+These depend on the term ordering but satisfy LT(f) = LC(f)LM(f).